Transportation » An Integrated, Multi-modal Network

 The routes will generally connect ferry terminals to key destinations such as parks or commercial hubs, and over the long term the network of trails on the islands will benefit the region by providing more opportunities for recreation and active transportation.
 For more on the Gulf Islands Regional Trail project, go here.

 A conceptual regional trail route for Mayne Island was first considered in 2015 and a preliminary design was initiated shortly thereafter.
 In summer 2017, an open house was held on Mayne Island to showcase the Mayne Island Regional Trail Phase 1 design and the larger Gulf Islands Regional Trails Plan project.
 The Gulf Islands Regional Trails Plan was approved by the CRD Board in early 2018 and the design for the trail was completed later that year.
 The trail route will be developed adjacent to and on the north side of Village Bay Road between the BC Ferries terminal and Naylor Road.

 For more information about the Mayne Island Regional Trail, and for answers to Frequenty Asked Questions, visit the webpage.

 Inter-island Passenger-Only Ferries

-The Salish Sea Inter-Island Transportation Society provided oversight for the 2016 Tour des Isles event.
-During the last weekend of June, the Southern Gulf Islands were once again connected by small commercial foot passenger vessels through the Tour des Isles.
-The 3-day event welcomed many (almost 2,000 passages) from Galiano, Mayne, Saturna, Pender and Salt Spring Island.
-Local water taxis provided the service between the local CRD docks on each of the islands.
-In some cases local business or societies provided on-island transport which met the boats.
+The Salish Sea Inter-Island Transportation Society provides oversight for the annual Tour des Isles event, during which, the Southern Gulf Islands are connected by small commercial foot passenger vessels.
+The three-day event welcomes thousands of passengers from Galiano, Mayne, Saturna, Pender and Salt Spring Islands with local water taxis providing service between CRD docks on each Island.
+In some cases, local businesses or societies provide on-island transport to meet the boats.